AikeL01/ESP32-Fingerprint-Keypad-Locker/README.md

 ## 🙏 Acknowledgements

 - Adafruit for their excellent fingerprint sensor library
-- Arduino community for continued support and inspiration

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by Aikel01